codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

   max-width="90%"
  %}

-You can expand the application by clicking on the arrow to inspect its child applications.

-{% include image.html
-  lightbox="true"
-  file="/images/guides/gitops/app-of-apps.png"
-  url="/images/guides/gitops/app-of-apps.png"
-  alt="App of Apps expanded"
-  caption="App of Apps expanded"
-  max-width="90%"
- %}

-Clicking the parent application or the Then you can either click on the parent application or any of the children to visit the respective dashboard.
-In the dashboard of the parent application, you will also be notified for its components after each deployment under the "Updated Applications" header:
+Clicking on the parent application takes you to the Current State tab with the child applications.
+Clicking a child application takes you to the Current State tab displaying the application's resources.

  {% include image.html
   lightbox="true"